Ekman/luhn-algorithm/README.md

 [![Build Status](https://travis-ci.org/Ekman/Luhn-Algorithm.svg?branch=master)](https://travis-ci.org/Ekman/Luhn-Algorithm)

-This is an implementation of the Luhn Algorithm in PHP.
+This is an implementation of the Luhn Algorithm for PHP and HHVM.
 The Luhn Algorithm is used to validate things like credit cards and national identification numbers.
 More information on the algorithm can be found at [Wikipedia](http://en.wikipedia.org/wiki/Luhn_algorithm).